 Looking at the two of us, Angela declares there is an elastic – meaning able to stretch great distances – bond between us.

 That is true.
 Zoë and I have often been in different countries or on opposite sides of the US, but always close.

 “You have a tough vibe,” she says, looking back at me.

-I’m not surprised to hear this but would certainly rather be emoting a travel or creativity vibe.
+While not surprised to hear this, I would certainly rather be emoting a travel or creativity vibe.

 “Yup,” she continues cheerfully, “I’m sorry to say this, but you’d be the last one I’d eat, you know, if I was on a desert island and had to eat someone, because you’d be all sinewy.”

-Even by hillbilly standards, that’s a pretty weird thought.
+Even by hillbilly standards, that’s pretty weird, I thought.